Draft (sports): AFL draft

-NSWRL draft
+NRL draft

 The 1991 NSWRL season featured the introduction of rugby league football's first draft system.
 The draft allowed teams to recruit players on a roster system based on where the club finished the previous year.
 It ran in reverse order with the wooden spooners getting first choice and the premiers last.
 The draft lasted just the one season before being defeated in the courts by players and coaches opposed to its limitations.

+Africa

+SA20 Auction

+Like the IPL the SA20 also has an auction where teams bid on players and subject a salary cap and restrictions on roster size.
+After the main auction takes place there is then a rookie draft where each team has two minutes to pick one rookie player that is 18–22 years of age.
+The team that finished last place in the last season is the first to pick and the team that finished first in the last season is the last to pick.

 Europe

 KHL draft

 When the Russian Superleague became the Kontinental Hockey League, the collective bargaining agreement between the KHL and its players introduced a draft, starting from the very first season of the league.
 It also allowed teams to use a first-round draft pick to select protected players from a team's farm system.
 The KHL Junior Draft was discontinued in 2016.

 The Hundred

 A draft system is used for The Hundred, a professional franchise 100-ball cricket tournament in England and Wales run by the England and Wales Cricket Board (ECB), which started in 2021.
 The inaugural Hundred draft took place in October 2019.